wylie78/HuddleUp/README.md

 	`python -m pip install -r requirement.txt`

-4. (Optional)edit the configuration in the huddleup.py file or export a HUDDLEUP_SETTINGS environment variable pointing to a configuration file.
+4. (Optional) Edit the configuration in the huddleup.py file or export a HUDDLEUP_SETTINGS environment variable pointing to a configuration file.

 5. tell flask about the right application: